-Josh Earnest is Special Assistant to the President and Principal Deputy Press Secretary and Chief of Staff in the White House Office of Communications.
+Josh Earnest is Assistant to the President and Press Secretary in the White House Office of Communications.
 Mr. Earnest attended Rice University, where he majored in political science and policy studies.
 He joined then-Senator Obama’s presidential campaign in March 2007 as his Iowa Communications Director.
 He is a native of Kansas City, Missouri.

 After President Obama traveled to the University of North Carolina at Chapel Hill and the University of Colorado at Boulder to have a vital conversation with students regarding federal student loans, the papers and television stations in both states provide a glimpse of the local response to his visits.

 Ohio responds to President Obama's plan to train unemployed workers and help them to get jobs in high-demand, high-growth industries

 Reactions from across the country to the President's plan to plan to help responsible borrowers and relieve some of the pain caused by the financial crisis